 A vehicle shall be invoiced exempt from VAT when the buyer accredits that their company has its registered tax office outside the Spanish fiscal territory and it complies with the requirements mentioned in the VAT Exemption Procedures available in the BCA web page and in all the auction centres.

-a) The sale-purchase contract can be cancelled due to diverse reasons, previously approved by BCA and according to their Claims Policy in force published in the web page and exhibited in the auction centres.
-See annex.
+6.7.1.
+The sale-purchase contract can be cancelled due to diverse reasons, previously approved by BCA and according to the claim point reflected in this Terms & Conditions.

-c) BCA shall admit claims in reference to the vehicle or services, always in the agreed form and periods and in accordance with the Claims Policy in force.
-See annex.
+6.7.3.
+BCA shall admit claims in reference to the vehicle or services, always in the agreed form and periods and according to the claim point reflected in this Terms & Conditions.

 If the buyer does not comply with their payment obligation, BCA is hereby empowered:

 - To consider as cancelled, in the name of the buyer, the sale-purchase contract (cancellation of the purchase).